Macrometacorp/jsC8/docs/GettingStarted/README.md

 // Then create a collection that is designated as a local collection. const collection = client.collection(collectionName);
 await collection.create({ isLocal: true });

+// OR The Simple Way of Collection Creation await client.createCollection(collectionName, { isLocal: true });
 ```

 For C8QL please check out the [c8ql template tag](https://macrometa.gitbook.io/c8/c8ql/fundamentals/bindparameters) for writing parametrized C8QL queries without making your code vulnerable to injection attacks.